laurap-dev/gradebook-docs/faq.md

 ## Installation and Setup

+### How do I check if I have the latest version?

+1. Open your GradeBook spreadsheet
+2. Go to **Extensions → GradeBook → Support → Customer Support & Subscription Details**
+3. Look for the message: "You have the latest version!"

+If you don't see this message, the latest version should install automatically within a couple of hours.
+Check back later.

 ### GradeBook menu doesn't appear

 **Try these solutions:**
+1. Follow the [Activate Guide](https://gdev.app/activate-guide/) to show the full menu
-1. Refresh the Google Sheets page
+2. Refresh the Google Sheets page
-2. Close and reopen the spreadsheet
+3. Close and reopen the spreadsheet
-3. Check Extensions menu (not Add-ons)
+4. Check Extensions menu (not Add-ons)
-4. Clear browser cache
+5. Clear browser cache
-5. Try a different browser
+6. Try a different browser
-6. Reinstall the add-on
+7. [Reinstall GradeBook](https://workspace.google.com/marketplace/app/gradebook/292160741496) (your GradeBooks and settings will not be affected)

 ### Permission errors during installation